eraofchaos/eraofchaos.github.io/units/Mantis.md

 ---
 title: "Mantis"
 permalink: /units/Mantis/
-excerpt: "Units Its razor-sharp, huge blades demonstrate its pride as a legendary creature.
+excerpt: "Era of Chaos Units.
+Units.
+Era of Chaos Its razor-sharp, huge blades demonstrate its pride as a legendary creature.
 The elves of Vori granted the Mantis with strong and tenacious vitality."
 unitID: 209
-last_modified_at: 2021-02-09
+last_modified_at: 2021-02-19
-lang: en
+locale: en
 ref: "Mantis"
 toc: true
 ---